yetulaxman/ContainersHPC2023/index.md

 {% endif %}
 {% endfor %}

-## 2.2 Using pre-existing docker containers in HPC environement
+## 2.2 Using pre-existing docker images in HPC environement

 ### Tutorials and exercises
 {% for hands-on in items %}